elankath/gardener-scaling-history/docs/setup.md

     dev,i034796,g2
     ```
    - This file can be found in `cfg/clusters.csv` within the `gardener-scaling-history` repo
-   - Kindly update this file with records for each cluster that you wish to record data.
+   - Update this file with records for each cluster that you wish to record data.
-2. Kindly set the following environment variables
+2. Set the following environment variables
    1. `export MODE=local`
    2. (Optional) `export CONFIG_DIR=<configDir>` # Dir of clusters.csv
       - Defaults to `cfg/`.
 Set this only if clusters.csv is moved to a different dir
    3. (Optional) `export DB_DIR=/tmp` # Directory where recorder stores SQLite <clusterName>.db files
       - Defaults to `gen/`.
 Set this only if you want DBs to be stored in a different dir
-3. Kindly execute: `go run cmd/recorder/main.go`
+3. Execute: `go run cmd/recorder/main.go`

 ### Run replayer